sensei-hacker/inavwiki/Supported-boards.md

 ### Boards based on F3 CPUs

-Boards based on STM32F3 CPUs will be supported till INAV 2.1.0.
-So they are not recommended for new builds.
+Boards based on STM32F3 CPUs will be supported as far as possible (at least INAV 2.5); however they are not recommended for new builds, and new features will not be added.

 ### Boards based on F1 CPUs